 The Early Help Service can be accessed when the universal offer and support available in schools, children’s centres and health centres doesn’t meet the family needs.
-A request for the service can be made through the Single Point of Access (SPA) with the completed SPA referral form (Word, 73KB).
+A request for the service can be made through the Single Point of Access (SPA) team.

 The forms associated with the C4C phases are as follows: